Joshua56/Joshua56/README.md

-- 👋 Hi, I’m @Joshua56
+- 👋 Hi, I’m @Joshua Chirchir
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning more about code
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer vision
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Google and more developers
-- 📫 How to reach me ...
+- 📫 How to reach me josh.chirchir96 or +254718428018

 <!---
 Joshua56/Joshua56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.